AgastyaPatel/USD_Megascan_Importer/README.md

+> Consider giving ⭐ to the repository to support the project and creator

 # USD_Megascan_Importer
 Plugin Tool for Houdini which converts the Megascan Assets into USD in Solaris and stores them in Layout Asset Gallery